Throwouts (dance)

-Throwouts are variations from Balboa and are also known as Toss-outs.
+Throwouts are variations of the swing dance Balboa and are also known as Toss-outs.

 The main idea is that the follower moves to arm's distance from the lead.
 Usually this is done from a comearound.
 On the 5–6, the lead lets go with his right arm, and the follow naturally moves apart.
 Then on count 7, the lead can begin another variation.

 There are many Balboa swing out variations: